 Falcon feather spiritual meaning

-Freyja, the Goddess of Norse Mythology, wears falcon feathers that symbolize her ability to fly.
+Freyja, the Goddess of Norse Mythology (reg.
+Norse mythology, also check our article about the meaning of the web of wyrd), wears falcon feathers that symbolize her ability to fly.
 Flying is often associated with freedom, success, and new ideas.

 In regards to mating, falcons usually mate for life.
 A falcon’s feather may indicate that you will soon meet someone who will offer you, lifelong love.
 If you’re currently in a relationship, this feather is a positive omen to affirm that this love is true and infinite.